 Each POE switch has two AC mains inputs and two PSU's to provide internal and external power redundancy.
-"Power Good" LED's 1 & 2 indicate each power supply is receiving mains and active.
-A PSU failure or loss of a mains input will generate an AWACS error message.
+'Power Good' LED's 1 & 2 indicate each power supply is receiving mains and active.
+A PSU failure or loss of a mains input will generate a System Status error message.